 Overcoming Helplessness with Positive thinking: Suppression

-Then one day I read a very good note / article that was shared by my friend on how our feelings are rarely dependent on what happens to us but are majorly a result of “What part of the experience are we focusing on?“.
+Then one day I read a very good article that was shared by my friend on how our feelings are rarely dependent on what happens to us but are majorly a result of “What part of the experience are we focusing on?“.

 This got me thinking, and I changed my question to “Is there something good that I can find in this situation?”

-I wanted to look at the positive side as I thought some emotions like anger, sadness… are negative & I shouldn’t feel them.
+I wanted to look at the positive side as I thought some emotions like anger, and sadness… are negative & I shouldn’t feel them.
 So I began intellectualising and found positive ways of looking at those situations where I felt these emotions.

 I was able to resolve a lot of my problems (or at least I thought) by simply looking at the positive side.
-The sense of helplessness that I was earlier experiencing at a conscious level also reduced to some extent.
+The sense of helplessness that I was earlier experiencing at a conscious level was also reduced to some extent.

 At the same time there were other situations where no matter how positive I tried to be, I just wasn’t able to resolve them.